AmbireTech/adex-protocol/README.md

 This is mitigated in a few ways:

 1) Traditional adtech methods, such as IP whitelists/blacklists
+2) The SDK has to send each event to each validator, and the smart platform(s) will keep an internal ledger of IPs events came from and impose a limit
-2) Requiring a proof of work challenge to be solved in order to submit a click/impression message, therefore making it more expensive than the reward you'd get for the corresponding event
+3) Requiring a proof of work challenge to be solved in order to submit a click/impression message, therefore making it more expensive than the reward you'd get for the corresponding event
-3) the SDK allows publishers to "vouch" for users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their Bids that their goal is to only target users above a certain threshold
+4) the SDK allows publishers to "vouch for" users of their website/app, for example if a user registers on your website and verifies a valid phone number; that allows users to gain reputation as "real" users, and therefore more conservative advertisers may define in their Bids that their goal is to only target users above a certain threshold
-4) publishers integrating the SDK may opt to show a captcha to users, the first time the user's cryptographic identity is created; this essentially means the user will solve the captcha once for all sites that integrate AdEx; they will need to solve the captcha again if they clear `localStorage` or change their browser
+5) publishers integrating the SDK may opt to show a captcha to users, the first time the user's cryptographic identity is created; this essentially means the user will solve the captcha once for all sites that integrate AdEx; they will need to solve the captcha again if they clear `localStorage` or change their browser

+It should be noted that such a system is, by definition, always gameable.
+AdEx tries to make it as hard as possible.
+We believe the transparent reporting/analytics aspect of the system, combined with the "custom events", which allow you to track end results (e.g. registrations, purchases, etc.), ensure that the incentives and likelyhood of fraud are significantly reduced.

 ### Scalability